-UW tennis sophomore Clement Chidekh enjoying quick success as a Husky after transferring from France
+UW men’s tennis sophomore Clement Chidekh enjoying quick success as a Husky after transferring from France

 “I wanted to give more to my tennis,” said Chidekh, who said improving his English has been his challenge in moving. “(UW) was a combination of a good school and a good (tennis) program, and also a good coaching staff that can help me improve as a tennis player and as a person, too.”

-Anger realized Chidekh was a bit different soon after when he arrived on campus.
+Anger realized Chidekh was a bit different soon after he arrived on campus.
 The coach asked Chidekh how he had been playing recently.

 “Usually you get a vague answer like, ‘pretty good,’ ” said Anger, who classified Chidekh as an aggressive baseliner.
 “But Clement was extremely detailed.
 He is acutely aware of his game.
 When you have that, you are that much more prepared.
 You know what you’ve got to work on and you’re going to get after it.
 I think a lot of guys have an idea, but they are not as acutely aware as Clement.”